Sawyers and shingle splitters . .

 Many of the sawyers were former convicts or ticket of leave men (conditional release).
-Cementing the small settlement’s association with convicts, a depot there housed men sentenced to labour on the colony’s roads.
-Mounted police from the nearest station at The Lakes patrolled frequently.
+A depot, which housed men sentenced to hard labour on the colony's roads, cemented the small settlement's association with convicts.
+Mounted police from the nearest station at The Lakes patrolled the area frequently.

 Sawpits give way to steam

-The construction of the Eastern Railway through the centre of the settlement in the 1880s led timber merchant Edmund Lacey to establish the Enterprise Steam Saw Mill, employing dozens of sawyers.
-Some ex-convict pit-sawyers stayed and are remembered today in street names e.g. Lot Leather who established a store and hotel.
+The construction of the Eastern Railway through the centre of the settlement in the 1880s led timber merchant Edmund Lacey to establish the Enterprise Steam Saw Mill.
+The mill employed dozens of sawyers.
+Some ex-convict pit-sawyers stayed on and are remembered today in street names, for example, Lot Leather, who established a store and hotel.

 Firewood and fruit

-The settlement, which began as a scattered encampment of canvas tents and timber huts, was declared an official townsite on 28th October 1898 after 35 years of settlement.
-Sawyers Valley was named for its pioneers but the steam mill closed and firewood became the focus, the hewers and woodcutters often supplementing what they made from orchards.
+The settlement, which began as a scattered encampment of canvas tents and timber huts, was declared an official townsite thirty-five years later on 28th October 1898.
+Sawyers Valley was named for its pioneers.
+After the steam mill closed, firewood became the focus, with the hewers and woodcutters often supplementing what they made with fruit from the orchards.